Rychnov nad Kněžnou

 Rychnov nad Kněžnou (/cs/; Reichenau an der Knieschna) is a town in the Hradec Králové Region of the Czech Republic.
-It has about 11,000 inhabitants.
+It has about 12,000 inhabitants.
+The town is located on the Kněžna River.

+The history of Rychnov nad Kněžnou is primarily connected with the noble Kolowrat family, who owned the town since 1640 and had a castle built here.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Rychnov nad Kněžnou consists of eight municipal parts (in brackets population according to the 2021 census):